Here is my essential guide to Part 2 of the IELTS Speaking test. In this guide you can find out everything you need to know.

 To get a band score of 8.0, this is what you must achieve in these 4 areas:

-- Fluency and Coherence: you should speak fluently with only an occasional hesitation.
+- Fluency and Coherence: you should speak fluently.
+Occasional hesitation for language or ideas is acceptable.
 Your talk should be coherent and well-structured.
+Your talk should also be relevant to the topic given.

-- Lexical Resource: you should paraphrase the task (see below), use a wide range of language appropriately with some idiomatic language (some mistakes are accepted).
+- Lexical Resource: you should use a wide range of language appropriately with some idiomatic language (some mistakes are accepted).
+Your vocabulary needs to show that you can talk about a variety of different topics.
+This is what is meant by flexible use of language.

-- Grammar: you should be using a wide range of grammatical structures with only occasional errors.
+- Grammar: you should be using a wide range of grammatical structures with only very rare errors.

 For more details, read my article on IELTS speaking band scores and how to get an 8.0.